Hospitality Common

 Temporary housing for immigrants and refugees in the form of a hospitality house will help further the creation of community and the integration of community in Framingham.
 By providing a safe, sensitive environment for those who have experienced trauma, temporary housing gives refugees the opportunity to heal and to learn.
 By encouraging local people to engage with immigrants and refugees in a variety of ways, a mutually enriching exchange takes place.
 They begin a path to citizenship with an increased understanding of the culture in which they find themselves.
 Volunteers from the surrounding community are provided with a purposeful opportunity to share their knowledge and increase their understanding of different cultural perspectives.
 The outcome of this interaction is increased empathy and tolerance of differences, added to increased confidence in the ability of all participants to overcome cultural barriers.

-The hospitality house for immigrant and refugee guests in Framingham will be the first of its kind in the MetroWest area, setting a precedent for innovative solutions to the housing crisis affecting our community.
-With approximately 40% of the local population being immigrants, this initiative aims to serve as both a model and an inspiration for addressing the pressing housing needs of vulnerable families.
+The hospitality house for immigrant and refugee guests in Framingham is the first of its kind in the MetroWest area, setting a precedent for innovative solutions to the housing crisis affecting our community.

 Comprehensive Support Services